What is the Sacrament of Marriage? What are the parts of the service?

 is the Common Cup?

-Just as wine was drunk at the wedding in Cana,
+Jesus turned water into wine.
+Just as wine was drunk at the wedding in Cana, the Bride

-the Bride and Groom share a common cup of unconsecrated wine, symbolizing the
+and Groom share a common cup of unconsecrated wine, symbolizing the sharing of

 is the Ceremonial Walk?